Shashank1394/admin-panel/README.md

 3. **Configure Environment Variables:**

-    Create a ```bash.env``` file in the backend folder with the following content (replace placeholders with your actual AWS credentials and bucket details):
+    Create a ```.env``` file in the backend folder with the following content (replace placeholders with your actual AWS credentials and bucket details):
     ```bash
     AWS_ACCESS_KEY_ID=your_aws_access_key_id
     AWS_SECRET_ACCESS_KEY=your_aws_secret_access_key